Which exchange rates to use for corporate finance, tax, and accounting.

 Small and large organizations operating in countries where the local tax authorities only accept Central Banks as the source of FX data for financial reporting, sometimes struggle to find alternative FX data sources for specific countries, especially when it comes to leveraging exchange rates for automated processing and reporting.
 Most companies tend to implement a dedicated manual process for specific countries, while relying on their preferred automated source of currency data to retrieve market rates for all other financial operations.

-Three main challenges with Central Bank rates
+Challenges with Central Bank rates

 Technology and consistency.
 Central Banks can be unpredictable in how their data is published; they might make changes to the time of the day at which they release their data.
 For example, the Bank of Canada just announced they will update the delivery time of 26 currencies, which will be daily at 16:30 starting on May 1st, 2017.
 Also, the format, delivery method, and calculation method differs between Central Banks eliminating the option of “scraping” rates from their websites.